-Pump up and deflate all balloons before hand.

-Each student should have 1 16oz water bottle with a small spout opening.
+Pump up and deflate all balloons beforehand.
+Each student should have 1 160z water bottle with a small spout opening.
 Cut the top of the bottle so as to create a funnel, the other half will be used to mix the plaster.
 Alternatively you may have small funnels, and a designated mixing pitcher or container.

-Place all stretched out balloons on the small mouth of the funnel and set aside on the students work area.
+Place all stretched balloons on the small mouth of the funnel and set aside on the students work area.

-STEPS:
+STEPS

-- 1. Mix plaster with cold water accordingly to ratio in your cup, or in a small bucket for a group pour. - 2.
+- 1. Mix plaster with cold water according to ratio in your cup, or in a small bucket for a group pour. - 2.
 Pour plaster into "funnel" of each student and fill up balloon - 3.
-Tie balloon immediately, with the least amount of air left inside, and allow students to mold the plaster filled balloon to their liking. - 4.
+Tie balloon immediately and allow students to mold the plaster-filled balloon to their liking.
 The plaster will start to turn hot when it starts to set.
-Students must hold the shape until the plaster sets completely.
-1-2 minutes. - 5.Once plaster is hard, cut off the balloon.
-Students will have sand paper to smooth off any surfaces they would like (do this outside) and allow up to 5 mins for smoothing and touching up - 6.To create a unifying work create a color harmony of 3 hues and allow students to dip a portion of their sculpture into paint for a colorful, yet alternative use of paint.
+Students must hold the shape until the plaster sets completely. - 4.
+Let plaster set (30sec-1 min) - 5.Once plaster is hard, cut off the balloon.
+Students will have sand paper to smooth off any surfaces they would like (do this outside) and allow up to 5 mins for smoothing and touching up - 6.To create a unifying work create a color harmony of 3 hues and allow students to dip a portion of their sculpture into the paint for a colorful yet alternative use of paint.